 The Tejas LCA is a supersonic, single-seat, single-engine multi-role light fighter jet that has been under development since 1983 by India’s Aeronautical Development Agency state-owned Hindustan Aeronautics Limited (HAL).

-As of December 2017, a total of 20 Tejas LCA have been handed over to the IAF including four trainer aircraft.
+2017, a total of 20 Tejas LCA have been handed over to the IAF including four trainer aircraft.

 On being asked about two-front war like situation, the sources said, “We have tried to maximize what we have.
 We have to fight with what we have.”